History of wooden bodyboards & belly boards

 The late 1960s saw the advent of white polystyrene surf boards called ‘Floatinas’.
 They were very popular until it was discovered they caused skin irritations.
 Then in 1971 an American called Tom Morey invented and registered the ‘Morey boogie board’ .
 The foam boogie boards soon began to out number the original wooden surf boards and by the 1980s and 90s the traditional British wooden bodyboards and bellyboards were at risk of becoming extinct.

 During the 1960s and 70s the definition of Surfing also began to change.
-If you were riding the waves lying down Surfers started to call it bodyboarding or bellyboarding.
-Today the term "surf riding" is virtually unknown - but we are hoping to bring it back.
+If you were riding the waves lying down Surfers started to call it bodyboarding or bellyboarding to differentiate their type of surf riding to catching the waves lying down.

 Wooden body boarding revival